cosmos/sdk-tutorials/course-ida/welcome/index.md

       description: |
         We've set up a private Discord for the Academy for all teaching and ongoing communication.
 You can reach out to your tutors and expert instructors anytime for support.
 We encourage you to proactively collaborate with other participants in your cohort and with your instructors.
 Ask questions, request feedback, and seek help if you are stuck!
 That way, you'll get the most out of the Academy. <br/><br/>
         We aim to answer your questions within a few hours.
 Our maximum response time is 24 hours.
 Main support hours are on weekdays between 6AM UTC and 4PM UTC.
 We do not provide support during the weekends. <br/><br/>
-        Click here [link to Discord content page] to learn how to join and use Discord.
+        Click <a class="tm-link tm-link-underline-hover" href="/course-ida/discord-info.html" target="_blank">here</a> to learn how to join and use Discord.
     - title: How do I access Discord?
       description: |
         Follow these two steps to join the private Academy channels on Discord:
         <ol>
-          <li>Join the official Cosmos Discord by clicking <a href="https://discord.gg/cosmosnetwork" target="_blank">here</a>.</li>
+          <li>Join the official Cosmos Discord by clicking <a class="tm-link tm-link-underline-hover" href="https://discord.gg/cosmosnetwork" target="_blank">here</a>.</li>
           <li>Follow the verification process.
-It’s straightforward but if you need guidance, read this <a href="https://medium.com/@alicemeowuk/cosmos-developers-discord-access-7c15951cc839" target="_blank">article</a></li>
+It's straightforward but if you need guidance, read this <a class="tm-link tm-link-underline-hover" href="https://medium.com/@alicemeowuk/cosmos-developers-discord-access-7c15951cc839" target="_blank">article</a></li>
-          <li>After joining the Discord server, go to [INSERT LINK] and enter your Discord ID.
-You’ll automatically be added to the Discord area for participants called “Interchain Developer Academy”.</li>
+          <li>After joining the Discord, follow the link we sent you in your welcome email and enter your Discord ID.
+You will automatically be added to the private Discord area called "Interchain Developer Academy".</li>
         </ol>
         <br/>
-        If you have any problems, email us at <a href="mailto:academy@interchain.io">academy@interchain.io</a> <br/><br/>
+        If you have any problems, email us at <a class="tm-link tm-link-underline-hover" href="mailto:academy@interchain.io">academy@interchain.io</a> <br/><br/>
-        We’ve put together a quick guide [insert LINK to Discord content page] explaining how to best communicate on Discord.
+        We've put together a quick <a class="tm-link tm-link-underline-hover" href="/course-ida/discord-info.html" target="_blank">guide</a> explaining how to best communicate on Discord.
     - title: How do I get certified?
       description: |
         After the 6-week program, you will have two weeks to complete an exam - a combination of quizzes and a code project.
 The exam will be open from <span class="tm-bold">June 23rd</span> and you have to complete it by <span class="tm-bold">July 7th</span> <br/><br/>
-        You’ll receive an email and notification via Discord closer to the date. <br/><br/>
+        You'll receive an email and notification via Discord closer to the date. <br/><br/>
         If you complete the program earlier you can take the exam sooner.
 The earliest you can take the exam is from the program's second week.
 You will receive an email with further instructions on how to launch the exam request. <br/><br/>
         The exam is an individual exercise. <br/><br/>
         <div class="tm-bold">When do I get the results?</div>